-When it comes to the best type of vanilla bean, it comes down to your own preferences in regards to taste and aroma.
+When it comes to the best type of vanilla bean, it comes down to your own preferences in regard to taste and aroma.
 There are four extremely popular types of vanilla beans that you should try.
 Each is grown in a different tropical country with its own unique taste, flavor, and smell.
-Vanilla actually develops different flavors depending on where its grown and the process it goes through after it’s been harvested.
+Vanilla actually develops different flavors depending on where it’s grown and the process it goes through after it’s been harvested.
 We’re going to take you through our simple guide to the best vanilla beans in the world so you can have a better idea of what to choose.

 What Is A Vanilla Bean?

 The vanilla bean is the fruit of the Vanilla Orchid – yes, vanilla is technically considered a fruit!
 A vanilla bean is dark brown with a shiny almost waxy appearance.
 On average, they’re five to seven inches long.
 They’re skinny yet plump with vanilla beans inside of the pod in the form of hundreds of tiny specs.
 The vanilla bean is grown in tropical climates as it requires particular conditions to grow, including hot, humid weather and rich soil.

 The vanilla bean has quite a rich and interesting history which nearly came to a standstill in the 1700s.
 The vanilla orchid originated in Mexico and was eventually brought to Europe when the Aztec empire was brought down in the 1500s.
 The news of this delightful vanilla spice spread like wildfire and vanilla was quickly introduced to the rest of the world.